ailangdon/myAssistant/README.md

 ```

 ## Run
-You can specify the name of the assistant as a command line argument.
+The name of the assistant can be specified as command line argument.
 The default name is Jarvis.
 You can run the application with the following command:
 ```bash
 python Assistant.py [name]
 ```